amandabotheju/ShopyLk-Website/README.md

-# ShopyLk-Website
+# ShopyLK-Website
+E-commerce website using PHP

+This web site developed to manage all the E-Commerce functionalities.
-Develop an e-commerce website for selling gift items.
-Tech Stack- HTML, CSS, JS, Bootstrap, jQuery
+(Tech Stack - HTML, CSS, JS, Bootstrap,  jQuery)